-Materials and supplies inventory are stated at lower of cost or market using average cost to determine unit cost on all items with the exception of chemicals.
-Chemicals are stated at average cost.
+Materials and supplies inventory are stated at lower of cost or market using average cost to determine unit cost on all items.

 Accounts Receivable

 Accounts receivable consist primarily of user fees charged in the month when earned from customers for services.
 Electric and water fees are recorded as accounts receivable and revenue in the month when earned.
 Telecommunications fees are billed one month in advance and are recorded as unearned revenues when billed.